(Sundre to Drumheller)

 Canadian toads still spawn in backwaters and flooded areas adjacent to the river however spring flow regulation has reduced suitable spawning areas for these amphibians.

 Fractured sandstone bedrock along the banks of the river, tributaries and coulees provide hibernacula for a number of snake species notably the red-sided garter snake from the City of Red Deer and upstream and for the bull snake and prairie rattlesnake in the lower badlands.

 As the river leaves Red Deer, it cuts across some of the best farmland in Alberta.
 Before the Pleistocene Era, the Red Deer River probably ran north from the vicinity of Red Deer.
 Its eastward turn is of more recent origins.
 It has carved a canyon as much as 200 metres deep as it changed its course.
 The canyon that the river now occupies is certainly from an earlier time, but was blocked with ice causing the river to drain in several directions during the times of the advancing and receding glaciers.
 One of those channels is easily seen looking to the southeast from Antler Hill, north of Innisfail.

 Unfortunately, the Dickson Dam has caused erosion patterns to change considerably, including at Burbank.
 The spring ice breakup no longer scours the banks clean, or undercuts them to expose new surfaces.
 As a result of this and construction at Burbank Park, the riverbanks are becoming overgrown with weeds and bushes.

-The Dry Buffalo Jump Provincial Park is the approximate north end of the dinosaur bone beds for which the Alberta Badlands is noted.
+The Dry Island Buffalo Jump Provincial Park is located at the approximate north end of the dinosaur bone beds for which the Alberta Badlands is noted.
 Starting in the 1920’s, many skeletons have been found here and downstream.
 Here the effects of 12,000 years of erosion are clearly visible.
-A wide variety of plants and animals can be found the this park.
+A wide variety of plants and animals can be found in this park.